Stefan Karajovanovic: Club career

 Karajovanovic was a member of the Ottawa Fury FC Academy, where he made his semi-professional debut in the Première Ligue de soccer du Québec playing five matches during the 2016 season, while also appearing in 11 reserve team games scoring four goals.

 In 2017 and 2018, he played for FC Gatineau in the PLSQ.
 During the 2017 season, he broke his collarbone which limited him to five total combined appearances in which he scored four goals (two goals in two league appearances), but returned the following season with much greater success, scoring 14 goals in 12 games.
 He won the Ballon de bronze (Bronze Ball) as the league's third best player in 2018.

 In 2019, he joined AS Blainville in the PLSQ, where he won the league championship.

 He was selected 5th overall in the 2019 CPL–U Sports Draft by York9 FC of the Canadian Premier League.
 He trained with the club for five days, but the club did not have a roster spot for him, so he did not sign for the 2020 season.
 Afterwards, he joined Atlético Ottawa for training, but did not join them for the 2020 season either.

 Instead for the 2020 season, he joined PLSQ club Ottawa South United, after switching over from defending champion Blainville.

 At the 2021 CPL-U Sports Draft, he was selected seventh overall by the HFX Wanderers FC.
 In June, he signed with the club for the 2021 season.
-He made his debut on June 26, 2021 against Pacific FC.
+He made his debut on June 26, 2021, against Pacific FC.
 He scored his first professional goal on September 3 against Forge FC.
 He departed the club at the end of the season.

-Several Canadadian Premier League clubs expressed interest in him for the 2022 season, however, in March 2022, he chose to sign with Toronto FC II in MLS Next Pro, stating "when my eyes saw Toronto FC, I didn't think twice!".
+Several Canadian Premier League clubs expressed interest in him for the 2022 season, however, in March 2022, he chose to sign with Toronto FC II in MLS Next Pro, stating "when my eyes saw Toronto FC, I didn't think twice!".
 He scored his first goal on July 18 against Philadelphia Union II.
 He departed the club after the season, after the club declined his contract option.

 In December 2022, it was announced that he would be going on trial with Serbian SuperLiga club FK Napredak Kruševac.
 Then, in February 2023, he went on trial with Pacific FC as part of their pre-season camp.
+In May 2023, he joined New Zealand club Napier City Rovers FC in the Central League and made his debut on May 7, 2023, recording an assist against the Wellington Phoenix FC Reserves.
+He helped the club qualify for the national New Zealand National League stage, but was not able to participate as he had to return to Canada to complete his university studies commitments.

+In 2024, he played amateur soccer with Gloucester Celtic FC, helping them win their third Challenge Trophy, as Canadian national amateur champions, obtaining the tournament's Most Valuable Player leading Gloucester Celtic FC with three goals in five matches.